 Taxation of cryptocurrencies in India

-According to news, the following have already been established in relation to the taxation of cryptocurrency:
+The following have already been established in relation to the taxation of cryptocurrency: